 4. Wear unrestrictive clothing:

 And don't wear anything brand new.
 Just like your mouth being familiar with the shape of the words you are using, you want your body to be familiar with the clothes you are wearing, the size of the stage, and the way you are standing.
 You don't need any surprises or distractions when you're strutting your stuff.
 You want to be able to gesticulate and breathe freely.
 Wear something that looks good, but also something that allows movement, and that you feel comfortable in.
 If you usually wear high heels, make sure you wear a pair you know how to walk easily in - and make sure the heel isn't too high.
 If you are already high up you don't want any extra wobbliness.

 5. Chat during set up:

 Half of what is so scary about being on stage is that you're not used to it.
 How can something you never do in your normal life feel easy?
 Get to the venue early and stand on the stage.
 Walk around and get to know it.
 More importantly chat to people who are in the auditorium.
 Chat to the person setting up the sound, bring a friend and get them to ask you questions on your subject.
 Avoid the temptation to “perform” this is less about rehearsing and more about making the stage your home.
 Talk to them like you would on the street, notice how natural it feels.
 This practice will also help break down some of the “us – them” mentality that comes from standing on a separate level to your audience.

-There are of course many other habits you can build to reduce stage fright, these are just a few of my favourites.
+There are of course many other habits you can build to reduce stage fright, these are just a few of my favourites!
 The best thing you can do is get up there as often as possible.
-Even if you aren't speaking regularly, if you are able to build a little ritual for yourself around preparation for the event, the more you will feel like you've done this a million times and the more your anxiety will fade.
+Even if you aren't speaking regularly, if you are able to build a little ritual for yourself around preparation for the event, then you will feel like you've done this a million times, and your anxiety will fade.

 ~ Danielle Benzon